Post-secondary Teaching – College Certificate

 Program Description

-Conestoga's Postsecondary Teaching College Certificate program prepares you to teach credit and non-credit courses in colleges, universities, apprenticeship and other programs for adult learners.
-Emphasis is placed on developing the knowledge, skills and competencies to deliver quality outcomes-based educational opportunities across various delivery modes.
-You will develop a clear understanding of your role within an educational team and how you can add real value to the learner experience and positively influence the learning opportunities of others.
-You will learn how to both teach and assess effectively and engage in activities that support the needs and preferences of learners in achieving course outcomes both remotely and in person.
+Conestoga's Post-secondary Teaching College Certificate program prepares you to engage with adult learners in a variety of settings and at various credential levels at the certificate, diploma, and degree levels.
+Whether you teach in apprenticeship programs, at a college, or in a university, the focus on the adult learner will allow you to develop the skills you need to help your learners succeed.
+Emphasis is placed on developing the knowledge, skills, and competencies to deliver quality outcomes-based education across various delivery modes.
+You will develop a clear understanding of your role within an educational team and how you can add value to the learner experience and positively influence the learning opportunities of others.
+You will learn how to both teach and assess effectively and engage in activities that support the needs and preferences of learners in achieving course outcomes both online and in-person.
 Theoretical foundations and practical applications of post-secondary teaching are integrated throughout the program, positioning you to work in post-secondary teaching.

 Graduate Opportunities